arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 Estimated time to complete this lab: **45** minutes.

 <a name="Exercise1"></a>
-### Exercise 1: Creating a Windows Azure Web Site and Installing WebMatrix 2 ###
+### Exercise 1: Creating a Microsoft Azure Web Site and Installing WebMatrix 2 ###

-In this exercise, you will use the Windows Azure Management Portal to create a new Web Site.
+In this exercise, you will use the Microsoft Azure Management Portal to create a new Web Site.
 Then, you will download and install WebMatrix to publish the Photo Gallery template within your web site.

 <a name="Ex1Task1"></a>
-#### Task 1 – Creating a New Windows Azure Web Site ####
+#### Task 1 – Creating a New Microsoft Azure Web Site ####

-In this task, you will create a new Web Site from the Windows Azure Management Portal.
+In this task, you will create a new Web Site from the Microsoft Azure Management Portal.

-1. Open [Windows Azure Management Portal](https://manage.windowsazure.com) and log in with your Windows Azure Account's credentials.
+1. Open [Microsoft Azure Management Portal](https://manage.windowsazure.com) and log in with your Microsoft Azure Account's credentials.

 1. Click **New** | **Web Site** | **Quick Create**.
 Select a unique **URL** for your web site, for example _WebMatrixWebSite_.